fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 includes both Linux and Windows build agents.

 To use versions of Mono such as Mono 3.0.12, you need to set an environment variable in your build config.
 Under build parameters, add this environment variable "env.MOPE_VERSION" and set it to "3.0.12".

+## Testing on multiple platforms

+If you are Windows developers, you can easily set up a Vagrant box to test your libraries and tools in Mono framework.
+The detailed guide of setting up Vagrant is [here](http://christoph.ruegg.name/blog/test-csharp-fsharp-on-mono-with-vagrant.html).

 ### Dos and Don’ts